How Secure Email Gateways Stop Business Email Compromise (BEC)

 Sender Policy Verification

 Beyond basic authentication, advanced SEGs maintain profiles of legitimate senders, especially for high-risk communication partners like financial institutions and key vendors.
 Any deviation from established patterns triggers additional verification steps.
-Organizations implementing sender policy verification reported 82% fewer successful BEC attacks targeting their finance departments.
+This approach has helped organizations reduce successful BEC attacks targeting sensitive departments like finance.

 Visual Security Indicators

 Many modern SEGs add visual indicators to emails from external sources, particularly highlighting first-time senders or messages that contain payment or confidential information requests.
 These visual cues serve as a constant reminder for employees to exercise caution with external communications.
-Companies using these visual indicators saw employee reporting of suspicious emails increase by 63%.
+Companies using these visual indicators typically see increased employee reporting of suspicious emails.

 Impersonation Protection

 Dedicated impersonation protection modules within SEGs specifically scan for signs that someone is pretending to be a trusted source.
 This includes checking for subtle domain variations (like changing “company.com” to “cornpany.com”), similar display names with different addresses, and out-of-pattern requests.
-Financial institutions implementing these controls reduced BEC-related losses by an average of 76% within six months.
+Financial institutions implementing these controls have reported reductions in BEC-related losses.

 Time-of-Click URL Protection